 Now there was a closed entry with an amazingly carved door, that the custodian/guard did come and open, as he gestured me in the room, so I thought I was supposed to go in!

 However, I think this building was designed perfectly for reading your favorite book!

-One last note, because it is so unusual, in 2005, it was recognized as the first UNESCO “Memory of the World” site in Italy.
+One last note, because it is so unusual, in 2005, La Biblioteca Malatestiana was recognized as the first UNESCO “Memory of the World” site in Italy.

 Remember I mentioned the Malastina family before?
 Well they built this old castle in Cesena, Italy in the late 1300’s.
 They built it on top of two previous defensive fortifications.
 During the 15th century, this castle served as the main defensive outpost for the city.
 Today, it is actually in remarkable condition, as I had a chance to explore the grounds, have lunch there, and go to the top to see the cities viewpoint.
 Once inside, you will find the Museum of Agriculture – which provides great insight into the rural life of the Emilia Romagna region.

 Cesena has several beautiful squares but the Piazza del Popolo (People’s Square) is undoubtedly the most important.
 Of course, while you are in town, you cannot miss this town square, where the gorgeous limestone Masini Fountain is the center of attention.
 When I was there last time, they a small outdoor market near the fountain where you shop.